How to Build an NFT Gallery using React and QuickNode's NFT API

 So what does the code above do?

 Starting from the top to bottom, we will first import the required libraries and components.
 Next, we will create three useState variables that we'll need when fetching data from the NFT API.
-The nfts state variable will hold the array of NFT data (i.e., name, token ID, current owner, traits, and transaction history).
+The nfts state variable will hold the array of NFT data (i.e., name, token ID, collection name, traits, and transaction history).
 The other two useState variables will track the loading state and the address the user searches for.
-For convenience, we will set a default address in our state variable address (e.g. 0xaAdBA140Ae5e4c8a9eF0Cc86EA3124b446e3E46A).
+For convenience, we will set a default address in our state variable address (e.g., 0xaAdBA140Ae5e4c8a9eF0Cc86EA3124b446e3E46A).

 We also created a fetchCollection function that uses Ethers.js to request data from the NFT API (specifically the qn_fetchNFTsByCollection method).
 Our request includes the collection address (i.e., collection), the page number we would like returned (i.e., page), and the number of NFTs we would like returned on each page (i.e., perPage).
 In this example, we set the perPage value to 10, but feel free to modify this number.
 Note, you can request up to 100 items per page (if this field is omitted, the default is set to 40 items per page).
-Additionally, our useEffect function will run our fetchCollection() function every time we set a new value in the address state variable.
+Additionally, the useEffect function will run our fetchCollection() function every time we set a new value in the address state variable, along with printing the data in the console.

 In the return() call (which contains our JSX), we first input our CollectionSearch component.
 This component contains our search form and its associated event handling.
 Our logic is, if the search is valid, we will map over each NFT in the response and map it into our NFTCard component.
 A No Collection Found banner will show on the page if the search returns an error.